Kim Wilde: Gardening career

 During her first pregnancy, an old interest in gardening resurfaced and she attended Capel Manor College to learn about horticulture, so as to create a garden for her children.
 As a celebrity, she was asked by Channel 4 to act as a designer for their programme Better Gardens.
 A year later, she started a two-year commitment with the BBC, recording two series of Garden Invaders.

 In 2001, she (along with fellow horticulturist David Fountain) created the "All About Alice" garden for the Tatton Flower Show and was awarded the 'Best Show Garden' award.
 In 2005, she won a Gold award for her courtyard garden at the Royal Horticultural Society's Chelsea Flower Show.
 She has designed and created numerous gardens during her involvement in the Better Gardens and Garden Invaders TV programmes and commissioned by individuals and organisations.
 She has also created gardens for flower shows across the UK.
 In 2001 she was involved in setting a world record for the largest tree transplantation, when a 58 ft London plane was moved from Belgium to a development site in Warrington.
-After standing in its new location for six years, however, the tree was toppled by a storm in January 2007.
+After standing in its new location for six years, however, the tree was toppled by Cyclone Kyrill in January 2007.